 Some time during my second year in college, I started writing in a journal to express my thoughts and emotions.
-I still write in my journal most mornings.
+Most mornings, now 45 years later, I still write in my journal.
 One day during my sophomore year in college I began subscribing to the daily newspaper in Manhattan, Kansas — The Manhattan Mercury.
-I began reading the opinion page every day. reading some of the famous columnists of the day such as William Safire, Mike Royko, Jack Anderson and Russell Baker.
-Sometimes I read the columns out loud in my tiny third-floor apartment in.
+I began reading the opinion page every day — reading some of the famous columnists of the day such as William Safire, Mike Royko, Jack Anderson and Russell Baker.
+If I really connected with the writer’s style, I read the columns out loud in my tiny third-floor apartment in Manhattan, Kansas.

-And, well, not much has changed over the years.
-I write in my journal and I read the editorial page in the paper.
-Back in college, I loved to look up vocabulary words I didn’t know, and I still enjoy that, too.
+Back in college, I loved to look up vocabulary words I didn’t know, and I still enjoy doing that.

 As a young campus minister back in the 1980s I wrote essays in a newsletter to the friends and donors of my ministry.
-Sometime in the late 1990s, I had a chance to start writing a religion column for the Champaign-Urbana News-Gazette, here in Champaign-Urbana, IL, where I have now lived for 41 years.
+Sometime in the late 1990s, I had a chance to start writing a religion column for the Champaign-Urbana News-Gazette, where I have now lived for 43 years, before moving to Phoenix, Arizona in August of 2021.
 More than 750 columns later, I’m still writing them.